 There are several people on staff who can give you support or help you find professional support if necessary.
 If you are having any personal difficulty, please to speak with the Vice President or the Director of Academics.
-If you wish to speak with a male or female counselor or seek counseling on pastoral issues, please request this at the front desk.
+If you wish to speak with a male or female staff/faculty member or seek advising on pastoral issues, please request this at the front desk.